Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/A. Pizza Metrics.md

 | 103 | Vegetarian | 1 |
 | 104 | Meatlovers | 3 |
 | 105 | Vegetarian | 1 |

+#### Analysis of Pizza Orders by Customer

+1. **Customer Pizza Preferences**:

+   - Customer 101 ordered 2 Meatlovers pizzas and 1 Vegetarian pizza, indicating a preference for both varieties.
+   - Similarly, Customer 102 ordered 2 Meatlovers pizzas and 1 Vegetarian pizza, suggesting a balanced preference for different pizza types.
+   - Customer 103 predominantly ordered Meatlovers pizzas, with 3 orders, and also ordered 1 Vegetarian pizza, indicating a preference for meat-based options but also an interest in vegetarian choices.
+   - Customer 104 ordered 3 Meatlovers pizzas, indicating a strong preference for this type, while Customer 105 ordered 1 Vegetarian pizza, suggesting a preference for meat-free options.

 ### 6. What was the maximum number of pizzas delivered in a single order?